 When you leave the app and come back later, the app will remember where you were so you can pick up where you left off.
-Or you can use the back button or the drop-down menu to navigate somewhere else.
+Or you can use the back button, Home button, or drop-down menu to go somewhere else.

 There are a few tools available to help you study when you’re in a chapter or article.
 We’ll use Alma 37 from the previous section as an example.
 First, navigate to Alma 37.

 Throughout the chapter, words with footnotes appear in blue.
 Tapping on a footnoted word opens a related content sidebar where you can see the content of the footnote.

 If you want to see the full list of footnotes for the chapter, tap the related content button () in the top right corner.
 This also opens the sidebar.
 You can close the sidebar by swiping from the left edge of the sidebar, or by tapping the close button () at the top.

 On bigger screens, like iPads, the sidebar is pinned open.
 This allows you to see the main content and related content side by side.